 - 4.4 Support.
-First response received on 19 May 2020: Supports the application on the basis that the development would provide affordable housing where the evidence base indicates that currently there are 750 applicants awaiting rehousing. - 4.5 Further representation received on 13 August 2020 and during summer of 2021 on the basis of revised plans stating: We would support this application for new development as long as it provides affordable housing in line with our planning policy.
-We have a high demand for Housing across the District with over applicants currently awaiting rehousing.
+First response received on 19 May 2020: Supports the application on the basis that the development would provide affordable housing where the evidence base indicates that currently there are 750 applicants awaiting rehousing. - 4.5 Further representation received on 13 August on the basis of revised plans stating: We would support this application for new development as long as it provides affordable housing in line with our planning policy.
+We have a high demand for Housing across the District with over applicants currently awaiting rehousing